Syncing Calendar Items (Meetings, Appointments, Events) in Salesforce via SmartCloud Connect¶

 SmartCloud Connect can automatically create a corresponding contact, account, lead, or opportunity record for unresolved meeting participants - refer to this article for more information on this feature.
 Contact Invisible Support team to enable this feature.

-In the latest SCC updates the list of meeting attendees gets refreshed on every sync session (previously, it was upsynced only once, on the meeting’s initial sharing), to register
+In the latest SCC updates the list of meeting attendees can optionally get re-synced with Salesforce on every sync session (previously, it was upsynced to Salesforce only once, on the meeting’s initial sharing).
+That is required to get invitees added to the list later registered in Salesforce.
+This function is managed in SmartCloud Connect special settings, setting name SalesforceEventSmartAutoSharing.

-If you need to disable Safe Description for your entire Org or for specific users, send a corresponding request to Invisible Support team.
+If you prefer to disable application of the Safe Description principle for your entire Org or for specific SCC users, send a corresponding request to Invisible Support team.

 Sharing Private Calendar Items¶